 Students generally live on campus during their workshop in order to take full advantage of the immersion opportunity, get to know their fellow students, and spend as much time as possible focused on their work.
 Campus housing options include single, double, triple and dormitory rooms in four buildings.
 All linens and towels are provided.
 Rooms are assigned on a first come, first served basis.

-All campus housing prices include three meals daily in the Staff House Dining Hall.
-Meals are served Sunday dinner through Saturday breakfast for one-week classes and Thursday dinner through Sunday lunch for weekend classes.
+All campus housing prices include meals daily in the Staff House Dining Hall.
+Meals are served Sunday dinner through Friday breakfast for one-week classes and Thursday dinner through Sunday lunch for weekend classes.
 Although we cannot provide special options for everyone, we do provide vegetarian meal choices.

 Students may choose to stay off campus.
 Information on off-campus housing can be obtained from the Gatlinburg Chamber of Commerce (800-588-1817, www.gatlinburg.com).
 No camping is permitted on Arrowmont property.
 No pets are permitted on campus except service animals.
 Students staying off-campus may purchase meal plans at $250 for one-week, $546 for two-week, and $132 for weekend workshops.